dbredvick/drewb-tech/src/pages/posts/2019-09-06-how-to-get-rich-notes.md

 You want to be number one, but you need to change what you&#39;re doing until you&#39;re number one.
 Don&#39;t pick something arbitrary.

 Scott Adams (creator of Dilbert) work influences this section heavily.
-I recently read [How to Fail at Almost Everything and Still Win Big](https://amzn.to/2A8N57D).
+I recently read _How to Fail at Almost Everything and Still Win Big_.
 I can&#39;t recommend it enough.
+Subscribe to my [email newsletter below](#subscribe) to get it in your inbox.

 Since everyone is connected via the internet, find an audience that fits your natural skillset.
 Escape competition through authenticity.